Aaronius/penpal/README.md

 `options.appendTo` (optional) The element to which the created iframe should be appended.
 If not provided, the iframe will be appended to `document.body`.

-`options.iframe` (optional) The iframe element that Penpal will use instead of creating the iframe element itself.
-This iframe element must not be already attached to the DOM as it will be appended by Penpal.
-This option is useful if you need to set attributes to the iframe element before it is appended to the DOM, for example the sandbox attribute.
-Note that the src attribute will be set by Penpal with the `options.url` value, even if already set.
+`options.iframe` (optional) The iframe element that Penpal should use instead of creating an iframe element itself.
+This iframe element must not be already appended to the DOM; it will be appended by Penpal.
+This option is useful if you need to set properties on the iframe element before it is appended to the DOM (for example, if you need to set the `sandbox` property).
+Note that the `src` property of the iframe will be set by Penpal using the `options.url` value, even if `src` has been set previously.

 `options.methods` (optional) An object containing methods which should be exposed for the child iframe to call.
 The keys of the object are the method names and the values are the functions.
 If a function requires asynchronous processing to determine its return value, make the function immediately return a promise and resolve the promise once the value has been determined.